juliawatson/bert-social-attitudes/papineau/README.md

 # Analyses with Papineau et al. (2022) stimuli

-This directory includes analyses on data from Papineau et al. (2022).
+This directory includes analyses on data from Papineau et al. (2022), which is available at https://github.com/BranPap/gender_ideology/.

 There are two subdirectories, corresponding to two versions of the analysis:
 * simple/ - the BERT "direct method" from Watson et al., which is only possible for